 Watchful waiting

-Watchful waiting is a way of monitoring prostate cancer that isn't causing any symptoms or signs of problems.
-The aim is to keep an eye on the cancer over the long term, and avoid treatment unless you get symptoms.
+Watchful waiting is a way of monitoring prostate cancer that isn't causing any symptoms or problems.
+The aim is to keep an eye on your cancer over the long term, and avoid treatment unless you get symptoms or signs that the cancer is growing.

 Prostate cancer is often slow growing and may never cause any problems or symptoms.
 Many treatments for prostate cancer can cause side effects.
 For some men these side effects may be long-term and may have a big impact on their lives.